 Payments Available to: Rent Assistance (page 37) recipients renting in the private rental market or community housing.
 Go to servicesaustralia.gov.au/ rentassistance for more information about eligibility and related rules.
 Family Tax Benefit Part A (page 2) Family Tax Benefit Part B (page 4) recipients with dependent children.
 Child Care Subsidy (page 6) Student Start-up Loan (page 29) recipients studying at a higher education institution.
-Fares Allowance (page 30) recipients living away from their permanent home to undertake tertiary study.
 Relocation Scholarship (page 30) recipients who move from or to a regional or remote area to study at a higher education institution.
 Advance payment eligible recipients.
 Go to servicesaustralia.gov.au/ advancepayments for more information about eligibility and related rules.
-Concession cards Automatically issued to: Health Care Card (page 43) all recipients.
+Concession cards Automatically issued to: Health Care Card (page 44) all recipients.